numfocus/gsoc/2017/proposals/patni-harshit.md

 ### June 26 - June 30th, **Begin of Phase 2**

 - Make API for exposing normalizers and color maps to user

-### July 3rd - July 7th

 - Test new API
 - Document the API so that it is exposed to users

+### July 3rd - July 7th

+- Start implementing 2D color bar
 - Write blog

 ### July 10th - July 14th

-- Implement 2D color bar
+- Continue implementing 2D color bar

 ### July 17th - July 21th, **End of Phase 2**